khw100/ZipFileManager/README.md

 Mod Manager Project(WIP)

 NOTE: THiS PROJECT WILL BE UTILIZING SQLITE INSTEAD OF JSON FOR EASIER LOG ACCESS AND EDITING.
-CHANGES IN PROGRESS
+CHANGES IN PROGRESS.

 Program currently works but is in heavy need of fine tuning and edge case testing.

+May implement GUI with JavaFX in the future.